gfed53/react-multi/README.md

 ## For the Future

+I may want to experiment with CMS-like functionality, allowing admin users to insert their own content from the view, and have all data saved to MongoDB.

 I'm also experimenting with React transitions since I want to be able to achieve a fade-in-out effect when navigating from route-to-route.